TaxiCabNumber/Grocery-Deals/README.md

 4. Divide and conquer: separate files contain scripts that interact with the Google Spreadsheet, obtain the price from a website, and store constants that faciliate the other operations

-The result is a spreadsheet that updates its prices column everytime the script runs, which can be maintained on a consistent basis with Task Scheduler on Windows
+The result is a Google spreadsheet that updates its prices column everytime the script runs, which can be maintained on a consistent basis with Task Scheduler on Windows